jpl12345/SPY_prediction_analysis/README.md

 ![Predicted VS SPY for test dataset](/figures/predictedvsSPY_Testdata.png)

-**Figure 1: Predicted vs Actual for the test dataset.** As the test dataset was not from a contigous time period due to the usage of train_test_split, it is difficult to see the predicted vs actual performance for the test dataset.
+**Figure 1: Predicted vs Actual for the test dataset.** As the test dataset was not from a contiguous time period due to the usage of train_test_split, it is difficult to see the predicted vs actual performance for the test dataset.
 To better visualise the predicted vs actual performance of the model, please refer to figure 2.